Ph-IRES/workshop_data-analysis/tutorial_dna_data_submissions/02_create_project.md

 	![](geom_projectmembers.png)

-	* Members must have a GEOME User Account
+	* Members must have a GEOME User Account.
+If they do not, GEOME will send them an invitation

 4. You can get links to share with project members in the [Project Overview](https://geome-db.org/workbench/project-overview) located in the left panel